tnightengale/dbt-meta-testing/README.md

 $ dbt run-operation required_tests --vars "{'models':'$(dbt list -m state:modified --state <filepath>)'}"
 ```

-Alternatively, if you use git-diff to find changed models, a space delimited string of model names will work as well:
+Alternatively, it's possible to use `git diff` to find changed models; a space delimited string of model names will work as well:
 ```bash
 $ dbt run-operation required_tests --vars "{'models':'model1 model2 model3'}"
 ```

 ### required_tests ([source](macros/required_tests.sql))
 Validates that models meet the `+required_tests` configurations applied in `dbt_project.yml`.

-Can be used as a `run-operation` early in the CI/CD pipeline.
+Typically used only as a `run-operation` in a CI pipeline.

 Usage:
 ```